 Is the dental bridge process painful?

 The process of getting a dental bridge is not as painful as you think.
 It is similar to getting a dental filling.
-The dentist will prepare your anchor teeth (abutment teeth) and measure your month for a precise fit.
-Next the dentist will use local anesthesia to numb your mouth to prevent you from feeling pain and discomfort.
+The dentist will prepare your anchor teeth (abutment teeth) and measure your mouth for a precise fit.
+Next, our dentist will use local anesthesia to numb your mouth to prevent you from feeling pain and discomfort.

 How long does a dental bridge last?